yourcryptolife/BITG-Raspberry-Pi-Masternode/BITG-RaspberryPi-ColdWalletMNSetupGuide.md

 ## Raspberry PI Bitcoin Green Cold Wallet Masternode Setup Guide ##

 **DISCLAIMER: This is not financial advice.
-Use at your own risk!**
+The author accepts NO RESPONSIBILITY for ANY LOSS OF DATA or CAPITAL that may occur as a result of following and implementing the information contained in this guide.
+By reading and/or implementing the information contained herein, you agree to accept full responsibility for your actions, and shall assume the full risk of any liability arising from your own conduct.
+USE AT YOUR OWN RISK!**

 This guide is a work in progress.
 Feedback to help improve it and donations towards its upkeep are all welcome :)